openannotation/annotator/README.markdown

 Useful events are triggered on the Annotator `element` (passed to the constructor of the plugin):

+- `annotationsLoaded(annotations)`: called when annotations are loaded into the DOM.
+Provides an array of all annotations.
 - `beforeAnnotationCreated(annotation)`: called immediately before an annotation is created.
 If you need to modify the annotation before it is saved to the server by the Store plugin, use this event.
 - `annotationCreated(annotation)`: called when the annotation is created.
 Used by the Store plugin to save new annotations.
 - `beforeAnnotationUpdated(annotation)`: as above, but just before an existing annotation is saved.